Soneji/docker-chromium/README.md

 ```

 **NOTE**: This is an advanced usage and it is recommended to set preferences
-via Firefox directly.
+via Chromium directly.

 ## Troubleshooting

 ### Crashes

-If Firefox is crashing frequently, make sure the size of
+If Chromium is crashing frequently, make sure the size of
 the shared memory located at `/dev/shm` has been increased.
 See
 [Increasing Shared Memory Size](#increasing-shared-memory-size) section for more
 details.